DennisSchulmeister/MiniClavier/README.md

  * 4 partials
  * 8 strictly integer carrier harmonics
  * 4 strictly integer modulator harmonics
- * all harmonics stereo-pannable
+ * all harmonics stereo-panable

-Since the integer harmonics can be folded into a single wavetable, this reduces the numbers to 16 * 4 * 2 * 2 = 256 individual oscilators.
+Since the integer harmonics can be folded into a single wavetable, this reduces the numbers to 16 * 4 * 2 * 2 = 256 individual oscillators.
 Now that should be possible even for PD.

 This project is mainly a playground for me to learn audio DSP programming and